ARA General Belgrano: Sinking

 By 29 April, the ships were patrolling the Burdwood Bank, south of the islands.
 On 30 April, General Belgrano was detected by the British nuclear-powered hunter-killer submarine Conqueror.
 The submarine approached over the following day.
 On 1 May 1982, Admiral Juan Lombardo ordered all Argentine naval units to seek out the British task force around the Falklands and launch a "massive attack" the following day.
 General Belgrano, which was outside and to the south-west of the exclusion zone, was ordered south-east.

 Lombardo's signal was intercepted by British Intelligence.
 As a result, Prime Minister Margaret Thatcher and her War Cabinet, meeting at Chequers the following day, agreed to a request from Admiral Terence Lewin, the Chief of the Defence Staff, to alter the rules of engagement and allow an attack on General Belgrano outside the exclusion zone.
 Although the group was outside the British-declared total exclusion zone of 370 km (200 nautical miles) radius from the islands, the British decided that it was a threat.
 After consultation at Cabinet level, Thatcher agreed that Commander Chris Wreford-Brown should attack General Belgrano.

-At 14:57 (Falkland Islands Time) on 2 May, Conqueror fired three 21-inch Mk 8 mod 4 torpedoes (conventional, non-guided, torpedoes), each with an 805-pound (363 kg) Torpex warhead.
+At 14:57 (Falkland Islands Time) on 2 May, Conqueror fired three 21-inch Mk 8 mod 4 torpedoes (conventional, non-guided, torpedoes in service from 1927), each with an 805-pound (363 kg) Torpex warhead.
 While Conqueror was also equipped with the newer Mark 24 Tigerfish homing torpedo, there were doubts about its reliability.
 Initial reports from Argentina claimed that Conqueror fired two Tigerfish torpedoes on General Belgrano.
 Two of the three torpedoes hit General Belgrano.
 According to the Argentine government, General Belgrano's position was 55°24′S 61°32′W.

 One of the torpedoes struck 10 to 15 m aft of the bow, outside the area protected by either the ship's side armour or the internal anti-torpedo bulge.
 This blew off the ship's bow, but the internal torpedo bulkheads held and the forward powder magazine for the 40 mm gun did not detonate.
 It is believed that none of the ship's company were in that part of the ship at the time of the explosion.